How are claims paid?

 The Internal Dispute Resolution Officer will contact you to acknowledge your complaint, and keep you informed of the progress of your dispute at least every 10 business days.
 The Internal Dispute Resolution Officer will try to resolve your dispute within 15 business days.
 However, if further information or investigation is required, they will agree on reasonable alternative timeframes with you.
 The Internal Dispute Resolution Officer will respond to your dispute in writing.

-You can refer your complaint to the Financial Ombudsman Service (FOS) at any time, including if we haven’t been able to resolve your complaint to your satisfaction or 45 days have passed since you first told us about your complaint and you haven’t heard back from us.
-FOS provides a free, independent dispute resolution service to consumers for most general insurance disputes.
+You may be able to refer your complaint to the Australian Financial Complaints Authority, including if we haven’t been able to resolve your complaint to your satisfaction, or 45 days have passed since you first told us about your complaint and you haven’t heard back from us.
+The Australian Financial Complaints Authority provides a free, independent dispute resolution service to consumers for most general insurance disputes.
+You may lodge a complaint:

 Things you should know